makrai/notes/rogers2002-bertology.md

   * an MLM probing study that
-  * prefers incorrect fillers for semantic roles that are semantically related to the correct ones, to those that are unrelated e.g. “to tip a chef” to “to tip a robin”
+  * prefers incorrect fillers for semantic roles that are semantically related to the correct ones, to those that are unrelated eg “to tip a chef” to “to tip a robin”
 * entity types, relations, semantic roles, and proto-roles detected with probing classifiers (Tenney+ 2019b)
 * struggles with representations of numbers.
 Addition and number decoding tasks